 Heroic Sacrifice: Deliciously subverted with Cosca's apparent death in Visserine.
 He is found by the invading soldiers, mistaken for a friendly casualty because of the uniform he stole and wore to infiltrate, and nursed back to health.
 He then proceeds to reclaim leadership of the Thousand Swords, right from under Monza's nose.

-General Jallenhorm quite intentionally, to avoid further responsibilities in The Heroes.
+General Jallenhorm quite intentionally, to make up for his past failures in The Heroes.

 Husband And Kids Up North: Wonderful's family comes up several times in conversation with her crew.
 Some of them ask he when she'll go back to them, and she laughs them off.
 Towards the end of the book, she admits she had returned to her farm for a visit several years ago.
 The entire valley they lived in was abandoned; she has no idea what happened to them.